 Step 6: Select the Output Range cell as a C2 cell.

 Step 7: Select the Chart Output if you need a chart to show the trend.
 Click OK to complete the moving average calculation.

-Step 8: Now, we have resulted from C2 to C13.
-The first 2 cells show #N/A because we have selected the interval as 3 from the 3rd cell onwards, we have results.
+Step 8: Now, we have results from C2 to C13.
+The first 2 cells show #N/A because we have selected the interval as 3 from the 3rd cell onwards; we have results.

 Example #2 – Create a Moving Average Chart

-Now we have understood the concept of moving averages.
+Now we understand the concept of moving averages.
 We can create a moving average chart without calculating the moving averages.